 Providing Respectful, Structured Learning Environments

-That is not to say teaching is not intensely personal.
-It is not limited to the transmission of subject knowledge, and, at its best, it deeply involves the growth of the whole student as a human being.
+That in no way removes the deeply personal nature of the teaching profession.
+It is not limited to the transmission of subject knowledge, and at its best, it deeply involves the growth of the whole student as a human being.
+Education does not focus solely on the transmission of subject knowledge.

 It is true that, often, the realities of the classroom and the school seem light years away from such elevated visions of teaching.
-Rowdy kids, unsettled Friday afternoons, outbreaks of bullying, encounters with parents who are either too demanding or not demanding enough – all these occur and place far more immediate challenges on teachers.
-Nevertheless, teaching is a challenging profession.
+However, this does not mean that such visions are unattainable.
+Children who are disruptive, unsettled on Friday afternoons, outbreaks of bullying, encounters with parents who are either excessively demanding or insufficiently demanding – all of these things happen and place much more immediate challenges on teachers.
+Nevertheless, teaching is a difficult profession to get into.

 Subject Knowledge And Passion